Canadian Museum for Human Rights, Winnipeg

 The Canadian Museum for Human Rights (CMHR) is a museum in Winnipeg, Manitoba, Canada, dedicated to the basic rights belonging to every human being.

-Opened in 2014, the museum is housed in an iconic building overlooking the Red River and designed by American architect Antoine Predock.
+Opened in 2014, the museum is housed in an iconic building designed by American architect Antoine Predock.

 Overlooking the Red River, the place where the museum lies is very significant historically as it had been a meeting place of Aboriginal Peoples populations for thousands of years.
 Over time, more than 400,000 archaeological artifacts were found on the site.

 By means of multisensory installations, artifacts, artworks, photos, feature films, video clips, and interactive exhibits, the museum tells the human rights stories of many different groups, including people with disabilities, women, children, diverse racial groups, religious and linguistic minorities, Indigenous Peoples and those with diverse gender identities and sexual orientations – to name a few.
 Stories of inspiration, hope, and resilience are relayed along with accounts of human rights violations, with the message that everyone has a role to play in achieving human rights for all.
 What human rights actually are and how their complete achievement still has a long way to go, since the Universal Declaration of Human Rights.